LouisDesdoigts/dLux/docs/tutorials/introductory/sources.md

 ## Scene

 The `Scene` class is a simple container class for `Source` objects, allowing for multiple sources to be modelled simultaneously.
 It behaves similarly to optical systems in dLux, taking in a list of `Source` objects that are stored in a dictionary.
-Lets model a series of the sources we just created through an optical system.
+Let's model a series of the sources we just created through an optical system.

 ```python